-An advisor who is also a witness to the allegations in the complaint creates the potential for bias and conflict of interest.
+An advisor who is also a witness to the allegations in the complaint creates potential for bias and conflict-ofinterest.
 A party who chooses an advisor who is also a witness can anticipate that issues of potential bias will be explored by the hearing Decision-maker(s) and may, but will not necessarily, impact the Final Determination.

 The College cannot guarantee equal advisory rights, meaning that if one party selects an advisor who is an attorney, but the other party does not select or retain an attorney or cannot afford an attorney, the College is not obligated to provide the other party with an attorney.

-The Maryland Higher Education Commission (MHEC) maintains a list of attorneys and legal service programs who are willing to represent current or prior student Complainants and Respondents in Title IX campus proceedings on a pro bono basis or for reduced legal fees; information is available on the MHEC website at https://mhec.maryland.gov/Pages/Title-IX-Campus-Sexual-Assault-Proceedings---Attorney-List.aspx .
-Students using MHEC-approved attorneys may be reimbursed attorney fees directly through MHEC.
-Details, including information on reimbursement procedures, can be found at the above link to the MHEC website.
+The Maryland Higher Education Commission (MHEC) maintains a list of attorneys and legal service programs who are willing to represent current or prior student Complainants and Respondents in Title IX campus proceedings on a pro bono basis or for reduced legal fees; information is available on the MHEC website, https://mhec.maryland.gov/Pages/Title-IX-Campus-Sexual-Assault-Proceedings---Attorney-List.aspx.
+Students using MHEC approved attorneys may be reimbursed attorney fees.